MAKEUP PRODUCTS (NON-PERMANENT)

 26072

-Although the majority of chemicals in cosmetic products pose very little or absolutely no danger, several are linked with significant health issues, including cancer, and neurological harm.
-Chemicals in cosmetics can enter your body through the skin, inhalation, ingestion and internal use, and pose the same dangers as food chemicals, per this site.
+Although many chemicals in beauty products and cosmetics pose minimal or no danger, several are linked to significant medical issues, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics enter your body through the skin, inhalation, ingestion and internal use, and lead to the same dangers as food chemicals, per this site.

-Chemicals associated with cancer can be found in water, food, and many other commonly used items.
-However, no area of consumer items is susceptible to less government oversight than cosmetics and other personal products, including Ultacover.
-Although many of the contaminants and chemicals in cosmetics probably present minimal risk, your exposure to a few has been associated with significant health disorders, including cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and several other everyday products.
+However, no category of consumer products is susceptible to less government inspection than cosmetics and other personal products, including Ultacover.
+Though most of the contaminants and chemicals in cosmetics and personal care products likely present little risk, exposure to a few is associated with major health disorders, including cancer.